egonolieux/personal-conventions/git.md

 - Always remove work in progress or redundant commits from the history (see `git merge --squash` or `git rebase -i`).

-- Stable releases (commits in the `master` or `main` branch) must be tagged by their version number.
+- Tag stable releases (commits in the `master` or `main` branch) by their version number.

 - Do not store credentials of any kind in repositories.
 Always refer to them externally.

-    Credentials must be kept in a secure environment such as a password manager.
+    Keep credentials in a secure environment such as a password manager.
 It might also be hard to get rid of the credentials once they are in the Git history.

 ## Commit messages

 - Separate the subject and the body of the message by a blank line (body is optional).
-- The subject must be written in the imperative mood.
+- Write the subject in the imperative mood.
 - Keep the subject as short as possible for better readability (preferably <= 80 characters).
 - Use proper capitalization.
 - Do not end the subject with a period.